-Now, don’t get me wrong, I love to ski in Les Gets, the pistes are wide, it’s pretty and the Mont Chery side is just gorgeous but…it is at the very far end of the PDS so it does limit your options – to get to anywhere you have to ski hard in one direction, stop for lunch and the pelt it back before the last lift leaves you stranded.
+Now, don’t get me wrong, I love to ski in Les Gets, the ski slopes are wide, it’s pretty and the Mont Chery side is just gorgeous.
+However, it is at the very far end of the PDS so it does limit your options.
+Basically, to get to anywhere you have to ski hard in one direction, stop for lunch and then pelt it back before the last ski lift leaves you stranded.

-A super beginner bowl on the front with more challenging areas on either side and fantastic views of the Dents du Midi, Mont de Grange and the Swiss mountains of the Eiger, Jungfrau and Mönch.
-Links to Torgon from the Barbossine side and Linga with the Portes du Soleil link.
+A super beginner bowl on the front with more challenging areas on either side and fantastic views of the Dents du Midi and Mont de Grange.
+As well as views of the Swiss mountains of the Eiger, Jungfrau and Mönch.
+Links to Torgon from the Super Chatel Barbossine side and Linga with the Portes du Soleil / Gabalou link.

 Pre La Joux